zhougsoft/mferspace/README.md

 _built with Next.js & Postgres via Supabase_

-*for the mfers* 🤝
+_for the mfers_ 🤝

-- not taking community pull requests at this time! thx 😉
+- not reviewing community pull requests at this time! thx 😉
-- `main` branch == vercel CI/CD -> mferspace.com

 ### setup .env